thoughtspot/thoughtspot.github.io/_includes/content/share-data.md

 {: id="share-datatab"}
 ## Share from the Data tab
-To share data from the **Data** tab, follow these steps.
+To share a table, worksheet, or View from the **Data** tab, follow these steps.

 1. Click **Data** on the top navigation bar.

-2. Hover over the data you want to share and select it by clicking the empty checkbox that appears.
+2. Hover over the dataset you want to share and select it by clicking the empty checkbox that appears.

 3. Click **Share**.

     ![Share the data]({{ site.baseurl }}/images/sharing-data.png "Share the data")
     <!--{% include image.html file="sharing-data.png" title="Share the data" alt="Select the data you want to share and click the share icon." caption="Share the data" %}-->

-4. Select **Entire Table** or **Specific Columns**.
+4. If you are sharing a table, select **Entire Table** or **Specific Columns**.

     ![Specify sharing type]({{ site.baseurl }}/images/sharing-datacolumns.png "Specify sharing type")
     <!--{% include image.html file="sharing-datacolumns.png" title="Specify sharing type" alt="Select either entire table or specific columns." caption="Specify sharing type" %}-->